 Researchers believe that as we go through the aging process, our immune system becomes less effective at fighting infections.
 This results in older people contracting more infections and they are more severe.
 Every infection we get means we have a risk of developing sepsis.

 Any type of infection can cause sepsis, from the flu to an infected bug bite, but the most common infections that trigger sepsis among older people are respiratory, such as pneumonia, or genitourinary, such as a urinary tract infection (UTI).
-Infections can also happen through infected teeth or skin sores, either from a simple skin tear because the skin may be dry or fragile, or a pressure injury from sitting in a wheelchair or lying in bed.
+In 2020, COVID-19 emerged as another strong risk factor for sepsis among older adults.
+Infections can also happen through infections in the mouth due to abscesses or other injuries, or skin sores, either from a simple skin tear because the skin may be dry or fragile, or a pressure injury from sitting in a wheelchair or lying in bed.
 There are many ways an infection can take hold.

 It’s not always easy to spot infections among people who are aging.
 For example, symptoms of a UTI usually include the need to urinate frequently, a sense of urgency (you need to urinate immediately), not feeling as if you’ve emptied your bladder completely, burning or pain while urinating, and cloudy and foul smelling urine.
 For many seniors though, a change in mental status is the first sign of a UTI.
 They become confused or disoriented.
 So the infection could be present for quite a while before anyone notices.
 The same could happen with other infections, like pneumonia.